-- The heated space needs to be mechanically ventilated so that the design air change is 0.5 air changes per hour or greater. - It is a requirement that the mechanical ventilation shall be of the !input!
-Type with either natural or mechanical extraction - Systems of mechanical extraction with a natural inlet shall not be used - It is necessary to provide an automatic means to safely inhibit heater(s) operation should mechanical air supply fail for any reason have generous space for maintenance.
+- The heated space needs to be mechanically ventilated so that the design air change is 0.5 air changes per hour or greater. - It is a requirement that the mechanical ventilation shall be of the!
+Input!
+Type with either natural or mechanical extraction - Systems of mechanical extraction with a natural inlet shall not be used - It is necessary to provide an automatic means to safely inhibit heater(s) operation should mechanical air supply fail for any reason heater plant and probably other items of building service plant and would generally have generous space for maintenance.